Terpz710/LumberJack/README.md

 * Currently only obtainable wood are supported.
 (Oak, Birch, Spruce, Acacia, Jungle and Dark Oak)
 * All axe types are supported
-* Theres a chance of 10% for the event to occur
+* Configure the chances via 'config.yml'

   Got a suggestion?
 Dm me!
     * ace87.